 Gboard is completely free, with no premium tier or subscription required.
 That's a significant advantage over some of the dedicated grammar keyboards.

 From personal experience, Gboard works great for everyday casual communication.
-"I been using it for years and it catches most of my typos," though not always the misuse of "been" versus "have been" as you can see!
-For professional writing, you might want a more specialized tool.
+"I've been using it for years and it catches most of my typos," making it a solid choice for users who don't need enterprise-level grammar checking.
+For professional writing, you might want a more specialized tool, but for texts, social media, and casual emails, Gboard gets the job done.

 Microsoft SwiftKey takes a slightly different approach to helping you write correctly.
 Rather than focusing exclusively on grammar correction, it excels at predicting what you want to type next, which often prevents errors before they happen.